CC15Inc/Information/README.md

 # About us

-This is a private organization, with projects in the making.
+This is a private organization, with standard and enterprise projects in the making.
-Most of our information is disclosed, we do not have a lot of information that can be publicly said.